CV

 2008

-Your Choice, installation, two large-format vinyl photo works and small-format book, Pickled Art Centre, Beijing Righting the Wrongs, wall-text painting installation, Ocular Lab, Melbourne, Australia
+Your Choice, large-format vinyl photo works and artist book, Pickled Art Centre, Beijing

-Sorry, large-scale inkjet prints, COFA space, College of Fine Arts, University of New South Wales, Sydney, Australia
+SORRY, large-scale inkjet prints, COFA space, College of Fine Arts, University of New South Wales, Sydney, Australia

 2007